Web Development

 - The MDX file (

-loader. - During the build process, the MDX content is compiled into a React component.
+example.mdx) is imported as a React component using the@next/mdxloader. - During the build process, the MDX content is compiled into a React component.

 - The

-component renders the MDX content as part of the React tree. - The custom styles or components defined in your MDX configuration (e.g.,
+Contentcomponent renders the MDX content as part of the React tree. - The custom styles or components defined in your MDX configuration (e.g.,

-) are automatically applied when rendering local MDX.
+useMDXComponents) are automatically applied when rendering local MDX.

 Example 2: Remote MDX Content